plot

 information such as state of charge and capacity.
 The HPPC data is a table, so you must

-also specify each column name by using the TimeVariable
+also specify each column name by using the TimeVariable,

-, and CurrentVariable
+VoltageVariable, and CurrentVariable arguments.

 These names must match the names of the columns in the hppcData